TAMULib/CAP/contributor.md

 If your commits do not conform to these recomendation you might consider rebasing your PR. instructions for how this might work can be found here.

+Once a PR is made it will be reviewed by one of CAPS contributors.
+The review will result in the PR being accepted and merged, a descriptive request for changes, or the PR being closed along with a detailed explaination.

 #### Good Luck!